codedex-io/github-chapter-2-contributions/README.md

 Hi, my name is lumoski!
 This was added on 13/05/2024 🍀

 Hi, my name is Sarah!
 This was added on 5/13/2024 ✨

+Hi, my name is aresmendi!
+This was added on 23-05-2024 🎸